 T&E Flow Services LLC, or T&E, provides products and services to our infrastructure businesses.
-Our Chief Executive Officer's son has a 25% ownership interest in T&E. For the year ended December 31, 2017, we incurred total costs from T&E of \$2.6 million, of which \$2.0 million were capitalized.
-As of December 31, 2017, we owed T&E approximately \$0.9 million.
+Our Chief Executive Officer's son had a 25% ownership interest in T&E, which he sold in the third quarter of 2018.
+As a result, T&E is no longer a related party.
+Through September 30, 2018, we incurred total costs payable to T&E of \$9.9 million.
+We owed no amounts to T&E as of December 31, 2018.

 Everest Operations Management LLC, or Everest, a subsidiary of Wexford, has historically provided certain technical, administrative and payroll services to us, and we have reimbursed Everest in amounts determined by it based on estimates of the amount of employees' time spent performing services for us.
 The reimbursement amounts were determined based upon underlying salary costs of employees performing company-related functions, payroll, revenue or headcount relative to other companies managed by Everest, or specifically identified invoices processed, depending on the nature of the cost.
 Additionally, from time to time, we pay for goods and services on behalf of Everest.
-For the year ended December 31, 2017, we incurred total costs under these arrangements of \$0.2 million and, as of December 31, 2017, owed approximately \$19,015.
+For the year ended December 31, 2018, we incurred total costs under these arrangements of \$0.1 million and, as of December 31, 2018, owed a nominal amount.

 Wexford provides certain administrative and analytical services to us and, from time to time, we pay for goods and services on behalf of Wexford.
-For the year ended December 31, 2017, we incurred total costs under these arrangements of \$0.9 million and, as of December 31, 2017, owed approximately \$0.1 million.
+For the year ended December 31, 2018, we incurred total costs under these arrangements of \$1.0 million and, as of December 31, 2018, owed approximately \$0.1 million.